vtemian/cenv/README.md

       └── ...
 ```

-When you run `cenv use work`, we atomically swap the symlink.
+When you run `uvx claude-env use work`, we atomically swap the symlink.
 Claude Code sees a different `~/.claude` directory instantly.
 No copying.
 No waiting.
 Just works.

 ---